FaberVitale/notes/src/markdown/js/properties.md

 slug: object-and-types
 ---

-## Definition

 Js is a object-oriented language where objects can be connect and share properties.
 Objects can be constructed using *constructor* functions.

 A *constructor* is a function that, if invoked with *new* keyword, returns an instance.

 Technically every function but lambdas can be a constructor.

 Each *constructor* has a property named *prototype* that is used to implement prototype-based inheritance.

 An object has an internal property that links  to the prototype chain and property look-ups are done going-up the prototype chain.

 ### Primitive Types